Hannibal730/3D-Lidar-wall-detection_ws/README.md

 1. **Subscribe to `/detected_wall`:** Receives the wall point cloud from the first node.
 2. **Project to Ground Plane:** Use PCL’s `ProjectInliers` filter with a plane model of `ax+by+cz+d=0` (with a=b=d=0, c=1) to project all points onto the z=0 (XY) plane.
 This “flattens” the wall into 2D by setting all z-coordinates to 0.
-3. **VoxelGrid Downsampling:** Apply another `VoxelGrid` filter (with a leaf size of 0.03 m) to the projected points.
+3. **VoxelGrid Downsampling:** Apply another `ApproximateVoxelGrid` filter to the projected points.
 This coarsely downsampled grid significantly reduces the number of points while preserving the wall outline.
 4. **Publish `/compressed_wall`:** The result is a sparse 2D representation of the wall, published as `PointCloud2`.
 This compressed wall map is useful for real-time navigation or mapping (e.g., as a costmap or occupancy grid).

-Each step uses standard PCL/ROS filters (e.g. `pcl_ros::VoxelGrid`, `pcl_ros::PassThrough`, `pcl_ros::SACSegmentation`, `pcl_ros::ProjectInliers`).
+Each step uses standard PCL/ROS filters (e.g. `pcl_ros::ApproximateVoxelGrid`, `pcl_ros::PassThrough`, `pcl_ros::SACSegmentation`, `pcl_ros::ProjectInliers`).

 ---
 <br>